phgSW61HS/git-training-bd/2-Git/1-Introduction/Theory/README.md

 ![](../pics/git_add_0.png)

+Then, go to your gitlab server (localhost:8080) and see that no file exists.

 Let's create a second file but we will not add it to the files we want to keep track with Git.
 > touch second_file.txt